haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 Now that we have the 9x9 Sudoku, we need to solve it.
 Solving Sudoku is a topic that has been covered a lot, and I also copied this code from [geeksforgeeks.org](https://www.geeksforgeeks.org/ "geeksforgeeks.org/").

 [Here's the geekforgeeks article on Sudoku](https://www.geeksforgeeks.org/sudoku-backtracking-7/)

+#### 5. Sending the solved input to your Android Device using Python

+To send the input, I first filtered out the input from the solved Sudoku Grid,i.e, only send the values which were missing.
+I used the `get_coords` function from earlier to get the coords of each box and then calculated their centres.
+I sent a touch at that centre using ADB, and then sent over the solution.